haraka/Haraka/docs/plugins/aliases.md

         { "test1" : { "action" : "drop" } }

-    In the above example the "test1" alias will drop any message that matches test1, or test1-* (wildcard '-', see below).
+    In the above example the "test1" alias will drop any message that matches test1, or test1-* or test1+* (wildcard '-' or '+', see below).
 Actions may in turn have 0 or more options listed with them like so:

         { "test3" : { "action" : "alias", "to" : "test3-works" } }